zenml-io/zenml/docs/book/artifacts.md

 Here, you see that the `PandasMaterializer` is only associated with `pd.DataFrame`s however it has the option to interpret this dataframe either as a `DataArtifact`, a `StatisticsArtifact` or a `SchemaArtifact`.
-As the `DataArtifact` is the first element in the list, it has a priority and unless it is specified otherwise, all the `pd.DataFrame` input and output annotation will yield in a `DataArtifact`.
+As the `DataArtifact` is the first element in the list, it has a priority and unless it is specified otherwise, all the `pd.DataFrame` input and output annotations will yield a `DataArtifact`.

 If you want to see an example on how to go beyond the default behaviour, you can also take a look at the following
 example: